-The Company's significant financial liabilities include due to a bank, due to related parties, and trade and other payables.
+The Company's significant financial liabilities include due to a related parties, trade and other payables and due to a bank.

 Accounting policies for key items of financial assets and liabilities are set out in Note 3.

 Fair value of financial instruments: